Umar-Ayub/yahoo_finance_cli_scraper/README.md

 python financescrapper.py <ticker1> <ticker2> ...
 ```
 The output file is a JSON Object stored in the current directory.
-The folloiwing is an example for the AAPL stock:
+The following is an example for the AAPL stock:
 ```
 {
     "Previous Close": "154.52",